-In respect of the Group's Design, Supply and Installation Projects, the Group will generally make an application for monthly interim payment for the work done, and the appointed architects of the project owner/customer will examine the work done and issue a payment certificate to the Group.
+In respect of the Group's Design, Supply and Installation Projects, the Group will generally make an application at the end of the month for monthly interim payment for the work done, and the appointed architects of the project owner/customer will examine the work done and issue a payment certificate to the Group.
+The appointed architects of the project owner/customer generally take about 30 days to examine the work done and to issue the payment certificate to the Group.
 The Group will issue an invoice to the customer according to the payment certificate.
 It generally takes 30 to 44 days for the Group to receive payment after the issue of the payment certificate.